When an employer dismisses an employee, they should give them notice of when their job will end.

 Notice pay

-In most cases, the person who's been dismissed is entitled to the same pay they'd normally get if they work their notice period.
+Most of the time, the person who's been dismissed is entitled to the same pay they'd normally get if they work their notice period.

-- how much holiday they've taken
+- how much holiday they have taken

 - money being deducted for training courses